-The following disclosures are made pursuant to The Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018, specifically the requirements for large unquoted companies.1
+The following disclosures are made pursuant to The Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018, specifically the requirements for large unquoted companies (1).

 Urenco's greenhouse gas accounting approach is based on operational control.
-The data in this section relates only to Urenco's UK businesses for January to December 2020.
+The data in this section relates to Urenco's UK businesses for the year 2021, with comparative data for 2020.
 These include Urenco Limited, Urenco ChemPlants Limited, Urenco Enrichment Company Limited, Urenco Nuclear Stewardship Limited and Urenco UK Limited.
 These businesses are based at two sites, an enrichment and operations facility in Capenhurst and a large office in Stoke Poges.
-Further energy and carbon disclosures relating to the whole Group can be found within the Strategic Report on pages 30 and 31.
+Further energy and carbon disclosures relating to the whole Group can be found within the Strategic Report on pages 20 to 25.

-1 Our energy and carbon data is subject to limited assurance by external provider Corporate Citizenship, in accordance with the International Standard on Assurance Engagement (ISAE) 3000 (Assurance Engagements other than Audits or Reviews of Historical Financial Information) and the relevant subject-matter specific ISAE for greenhouse gas data (ISAE 3410, Assurance Engagements on Greenhouse Gas Statements).
-Please see www.urenco.com/sustainability/quality-certifications for the most recent annual assurance statement.
+Unrenergy and carbon data is subject to limited assurance by external provider Corporate Citizenship, in accordance with the International Standard on Assurance Engagement (ISAE) 3000 (Assurance Engagements other than Audits or Reviews of Historical Financial Information) and the relevant subject matter specific ISAE for greenhouse gas data (ISAE 3410, Assurance Engagements on Greenhouse Gas Statements).

+Please see www.urenco.com/cdn/uploads/supporting-files/ISSUED07022022_Urenco_2021_Assurance_Statement.pdf